tudelft-iv/CrossViewMetricLocalization/README.md

 and can even be used to roughly estimate the ground camera's heading when its orientation is unknown.
 Overall, our method reduces the median metric localization error by 51\%, 37\%, and 28\% compared to the state-of-the-art when generalizing respectively in the same area, across areas, and across time.

+### Models
+Our trained models can be find at: https://surfdrive.surf.nl/files/index.php/s/hcv8U9TzbfpX3lk